 After delivery, you should avoid non-steroidal anti-inflammatory drugs (NSAIDS), such as diclofenac and ibuprofen if you have reduced kidney function.
 Alternative painkillers, such as paracetamol (which can be used safely if you are breastfeeding) or codeine (which shouldn’t be used if you are breastfeeding), can be prescribed for you instead.

 Check with your GP or kidney specialist whether it is safe for your baby to breastfeed if you are taking any medication.
 If needed, it may be possible to adjust your medication so that you can breastfeed.

-Unless your kidney function is very poor, your pregnancy is unlikely to cause damage to your kidneys.
+If your kidney function is quite good, your pregnancy is unlikely to cause damage to your kidneys.
 During pregnancy, your kidney function will be very closely monitored.
 It will also be checked after your baby is born.
 A temporary fall in kidney function may occur in some women until the baby is born.